Porthmeor Programme - Studio Based

 Many students go on to exhibit together and establish valuable long term networks.
 We have now run the Porthmeor Programme for 10 years, guiding over 100 students through our unique programme so far.

-The process will take you on a journey over the 8 months with the primary purpose of expanding your personal practice.
+This developmental art course will take you on a journey with the primary purpose of expanding your personal practice.
 Running through the programme is the development of your critical voice through personal projects, one to ones and group crits.

 You will learn to develop key ‘creative muscles’: risk taking and experimentation alongside the art of translation and interpretation.